 From Tresnuraghes the landscape becomes hilly with passes through small villages and oak forests scattered with dark basalt ridges.
 We are riding on the slopes of the venerable and extinct Montiferru Volcano.

-After about 7 mls we take our first stop in Cuglieri village to regroup and enjoy a coffee, from here we head deeper inland, climbing Montiferru on a nicely paved road into a dense oak forest, we reach the top with a gradual climb of 6 mls.
+After about 7 mls we take our first stop in Cuglieri village to regroup and enjoy a coffee; from here we head deeper inland, climbing Montiferru on a nicely paved road into a dense oak forest.
+We reach the top with a gradual climb of 6 mls.

 From the eastern slope of Montiferru Volcano we can appreciate the view of the basalt plateau with Sardinia’s main mountain range in the distance, while riding down towards Santu Lussurgiu village.
 After a regroup and refreshing stop we’ll continue cycling, mainly downhill, on the south slope of Montiferru towards the coast.
 Jaunting through scenic country roads we’ll reach the coast after 40 mls for a lunch break by the sea.
-Then we’ll cycle south on a flattish minor road between lagoons, outstretched meadows and lovely beaches, before reaching the village of Cabras.
+Then we’ll cycle south on a flat (ish) minor road between lagoons, outstretched meadows and lovely beaches, before reaching the village of Cabras.

-Cabras is a fishing village next to a large lagoon, famous for its delicious seafood and Bottarga (the Gold of Cabras, the caviar of Sardinia, mullet roe).
+Cabras is a fishing village next to a large lagoon, famous for its delicious seafood and bottarga (the Gold of Cabras, the caviar of Sardinia, mullet roe).
 Since Roman times, Sardinians have never lived on the sea because of pirate raids.
-However, there are many beautiful beaches just a 5 minute drive from the hotel, which we will be happy to show you.
+However, there are many beautiful beaches just a 5-minute drive from the hotel, which we will be happy to show you.

 Cabras - Aritzo - 47 miles - Mountains

-The Sacred Well - the construction of which can be dated to around the 11th century BC - has a structure built from very precise techniques.
+The Sacred Well - the construction of which can be dated to around the 11th century BC - has a structure built using very precise techniques.
 Basalt blocks were worked and finished in order to create a distinctively elaborate and impressive architectural effect.
 The structure’s excellent state of conservation gives the well great archaeological and historical importance.
 Water still flows through the well today thanks to a perennial aquifer that allows it to fill the circular basin dug into the base rock, with it ultimately reaching the first step of the stairwell.

 After the archeological visit, we’ll continue riding the basalt plateau, up to Lake Omodeo.
-We’ll cross the lake and carry on, climbing into the Mandrolisai hills, we are on the west side of Gennargentu mountain range.
+We’ll cross the lake and carry on, climbing into the Mandrolisai Hills; we are on the west side of Gennargentu Mountain Range.

 The first stop for a coffee could be in Ortueri village, after about 23 mls.
 Time for cappuccino and - optional - we can visit the dolmen site in the countryside between Ortueri and the next village, Sorgono.
-Along the way, we’ll feel quite removed from civilization for long stretches due to the absence of traffic and to being surrounded only by serene and verdant nature, but we will still pass through a few villages and we can stop for an occasional coffee to refresh ourselves because the van will always be tagging along to provide any aid that may be needed.
-We are in Barbagia, which according to the Romans was a land inhabited by barbarians, hence it takes its name.
+Along the way, we’ll feel quite removed from civilization for long stretches due to the absence of traffic and to being surrounded only by serene and verdant nature.
+However, we will still pass through a few villages and we can stop for an occasional coffee to refresh ourselves because the van will always be tagging along to provide any aid that may be needed.
+We are in Barbagia, which according to the Romans was a land inhabited by barbarians, hence its name.
 In fact, the Romans struggled mightily to conquer these lands, mainly due to the harshness of the territory, not having particularly high peaks, but steep green ridges interspersed with deep gorges.
 We reach the village of Sorgono, an important railway station on the old Sardinian rail line (lunch stop).

-From Sorgono we have the last push of 2.5 mls, a steady climb which will bring us to the highest point of today’s ride, “Passo Isca sa mela”, 3,100 ft asl.
+From Sorgono we have the last push of 2.5 mls, a steady climb which will bring us to the highest point of today’s ride, “Passo Isca sa mela," 3,100 ft asl.

 Shortly after the pass, we can enjoy a well-deserved coffee break in the mountain village of Tonara.
-From Tonara, a long descent leads us through the chestnut woods to the town of Belvì and then uphill to our splendid hotel nestled amid the trees.
+From Tonara, a long descent leads us through the chestnut woods to the town of Belvì and then uphill to our splendid hotel nestled among the trees.
 We are in the care of wild Sardinia but the hotel offers all the comforts.
-There will be a cooking class for you (optional) and the hotel offers a swimming pool, sports massage by reservation, the possibility of wine tasting, and an excellent dinner which you will undoubtedly remember.
+There will be a cooking class for you (optional) and the hotel offers a swimming pool, sports massage by reservation, the possibility of a wine tasting, and an excellent dinner which you will undoubtedly remember.